RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-record-a-new-destructive-sample.md

 {:toc}
 </details>

-When sampling a Herbarium specimen or silic-dried sample, you will need to create a new Preparation for the new sample.
+When sampling a Herbarium specimen or silica-dried sample, you will need to create a new Preparation for the new sample.

 ### How to create a new Preparation for an existing Collection Object